-"None of these changes will affect core flight service safety functions such as search and rescue, emergency services, Notice to Airmen (NOTAM) entry and dissemination, and pilot weather reports," said Steven Villanueva, Director Flight Service, in the ATO's System Operations Service Unit.
+"None of these changes will affect a pilot's ability to receive core safety services," said Steven Villanueva, Director Flight Service, in the Air Traffic Organization's System Operations Services.
 "We are phasing in the changes to ease the transition for users," he added.

-The FAA is also proposing to implement flight plan filing for civil aircraft exclusively under the format used by the International Civil Aviation Organization (ICAO).
-Flight plans contain specific information relating to the proposed flight of an aircraft and controllers use them to provide air traffic services.
-Today pilots file flight plans in the U.S. under either the domestic or ICAO format.
-The use of one format will simplify the process and align U.S. flight plans within ICAO standards.
+The FAA plans to implement flight plan filing for civil aircraft exclusively under the format used by the International Civil Aviation Organization (ICAO).
+Flight plans contain specific information related to the proposed flight of aircraft and assist controllers in delivering air traffic services.
+Today, pilots file flight plans in the U.S. under either the domestic or ICAO format.
+The use of one format will simplify the process and align U.S. flight plans with ICAO standards.

-General aviation pilots increasingly have turned to automation in recent years to file flight plans and receive pre-flight briefings.
-New technology such as ADS-B is providing more inflight options to pilots.
-Flight Service will incorporate the industry's newest technologies and reduce or eliminate other functions to create efficiencies and value.
-The changes to Flight Watch and RAA are the first in what is anticipated to be a series of right-sizing initiatives surrounding flight services provided to pilots.
+Pilots primarily use automation to file flight plans and receive preflight briefings.
+New technology such as ADS-B gives pilots more inflight options.
+Flight Service will continue to incorporate the latest technologies and reduce or eliminate other functions to create efficiencies and value.

 Send your comments, questions, and suggestions to us and share your thoughts and ideas.